-- justify how the past experiences, attitudes and knowledge of the technologist impacts on how they undertake - explain what codified knowledge is and how it is useful to technologists - explain examples of when codified knowledge has been challenged due to new knowledge, capability or changing social pressures
+- explain how the past experiences, attitudes and knowledge of the technologist impacts on how they undertake their work - identify codified technological knowledge important to the technologist and explain how it impacts on their practice - explain how and why the identified technological knowledge became codified.

-- explain how the interdisciplinary nature of technology is reflected in how contemporary technologists need to work - discuss the advantages and disadvantages of technologists working in collaborative teams, and what techniques technologists use to manage such team work and any intellectual property issues that may arise
+- · discuss the interdisciplinary nature of the knowledge and skills used in the technologist's practice - identify examples of collaboration the technologist is involved in and explain how this impacts on their work - explain an example of when codified knowledge has been challenged due to new knowledge, capability or changing social pressures - discuss the advantages and disadvantages of technologists working in collaborative teams, and what techniques technologists use to manage such team work and any intellectual property issues that may arise.

-- explain the complex decision making processes undertaken by technologists, and how these reflect their own backgrounds, their colleagues' backgrounds, and the influential factors from the wider physical and social environment - discuss the influences of rapidly developing technological knowledge and capability and changing social expectations on technologists' practice - explain how technologists view innovative practice and their role in challenging existing social boundaries
+- explain how ongoing contestation and competing priorities impact on decision making processes undertaken by technologists, and discuss examples of how decisions reflect technologist's own backgrounds, their colleagues' backgrounds, established codes and the influential contemporary factors from wider physical and social environment of the - discuss the influences of rapidly developing technological knowledge and capability and changing social expectations on technologists' practice - explain how technologists employ creative and critical thinking to support innovative practice and discuss the role of technologists when challenging existing social boundaries.